diysynth/DRUMS/README.md

 # Drums

-some drumvoices running off 9V batteries
+Some drumvoices running off 9V batteries.
+First one is a kickdrum.